CognitiveScale/cortex-certifai-examples/models/containerized_model/README.md

 ```
 cp -r <certifai-toolkit-path>/packages generated-container-model/packages
 ```

+NOTE: We copy the entire packages folder for convenience.
+Only the `cortex-certifai-common` and `cortex-model-sdk` packages will be built into the Docker image.

 ### Step 4 - Copy daimojo dependencies
 Copy the `daimojo` MOJO Python runtime `linux` dependency (`.whl` file) to `ext_packages` folder: